PPBDS/tutorial.helpers/vignettes/instructions.md

 ```

 in an R code chunk, presumably in the global `setup` chunk.
-But, if you try to execute that line of code with CMD-Return, it will fail because, by default, you are located in the main directory of **your.package** when you start working on your tutorials.
+But, if you try to execute that line of code with `Command + Return`, it will fail because, by default, you are located in the main directory of **your.package** when you start working on your tutorials.
 Using `setwd()` will solve this problem.

 ````markdown
 > getwd()